RAPTOR7762/FritzingCheckPart/README.md

 above, some numbers are now missing though.)

     Error 1: Can not rename filename os_error_message (os_error_number)

 The os routines returned an exception when the input file was renamed.
 Hopefully the cause is obvious from the os messages.

     Error 2: Can not open filename  os_error_message (os_error_number)

 The os routines returned an exception when the input file was opened.
 Hopefully the cause is obvious from the os messages.

     Error 3: Can not write filename  os_error_message (os_error_number)

 The os routines returned an exception when the input file was written.
 Hopefully the cause is obvious from the os messages.

     Error 4: Can not close filename os_error_message (os_error_number)

 The os routines returned an exception when the input file was closed.
 Hopefully the cause is obvious from the os messages.

     Error 5: ParseFile can't read file filename

 The xml parser got an I/O error trying to parse the named file.

     Error 6: ParseFile error parsing the input xml file filename

 The xml parser found illegal xml at the line and column listed after this.
 Note the lxml parser is more strict than either Inkscape or Fritzing and will report errors that both Inkscape and Fritzing will accept as valid xml.
 If you look however, there really is an error there and you should correct it.
 Below is an example from the Bean_revE.fzp file currently in core:

     /cygdrive/c/fritzing/fritzing.0.9.3b.64.pc/fritzing.0.9.3b.64.pc/fritzing-parts/core/Bean_revE.fzp:161:90:FATAL:PARSER:ERR_SPACE_REQUIRED: attributes construct error

-	line 161 from Bean_revE.fzp
+line 161 from Bean_revE.fzp:

     <p layer='schematic' hybrid='yes' svgId='connector81pin' terminalId='connector81terminal'hybrid='yes' /></schematicView>

 there are two errors in this line.
 There is a missing space between connector81terminal' and hybrid='yes' and the second hybrid='yes is wrong.
 The line should be corrected to this:

     <p layer='schematic' hybrid='yes' svgId='connector81pin' terminalId='connector81terminal' /></schematicView>

 which is correct xml and the complaints from parser will stop.
 You will get a lot more errors, but again they are really there, even though the part with these errors loads and runs happily in Fritzing.

     Error 8: filename isn't a file: ignored

 The file name provided either isn't a file or isn't readable and has been ignored.

     Error 10: There must be a directory that is not '.' or '..' in the input name for a fzp file in order to find the svg files.

 Indicates that it needs a directory (for example core/file.fzp) in order to figure out where the svg files are (../svg/core/... in this case).
 Supply the directory and it will be happy.

     Error 13: dst dir

-dst_dir

-must be empty and it is not
+    dst_dir must be empty and it is not

 The dst_dir isn't empty (perhaps from a previous run).
-If you are sure the directory is expendable rm -R dst_dir/* will fix this.
+If you are surethe directory is expendable rm -R dst_dir/* will fix this.

     Error 14: Creating dir
     dir_name  os_error_message (os_error_number)

 A problem creating one of the dst directories.
-Hopefully the os error messages will make the cause clear.
+Hopefully the os errormessages will make the cause clear.

     Error 15: Can not rename

     'src_file'

     to

     'src_file.bak'

     'file_name_from_os'

     os_error_message (os_error_number)

 A problem occurred trying to rename the src_file to src_file.bak.
 Hopefully the os error messages indicate why.

     Error 16: File
     'filename'
     At line 20

     Id xxx present more than once (and should be unique)

 The listed id is present more than once and should be unique (often Fritzing ignores this but it is incorrect)

     Error 17: File
     'filename'

     No connectors found for view viewname.

 This is one of those messages without a line number as after all the connectors have been processed, no connectors were found.

     Error 18: File
     'filename'

     Connector connector2terminal is in the fzp file but not the svg file. (typo?)

 This connector is specified in the fzp file, but isn't in the associated svg file.
 Depending on what type of connector it is this may or may not be fatal (a svgId is fatal a terminalId is not).
 In either case it is incorrect.

     Error 19: File
     'filename'

     File type xxx is an unknown format (software error)

 Another case of software error where the type isn't svg, fzppart or fzpfritz.
 Shouldn't happen.

     Error 20: File
     'filename.svg'

     During processing svgs from fzp, svg file doesn't exist

 The filename referenced for this view in the fzp file doesn't exist.
-	Fritzing will try and find something to substitute, but this is still an error.
+Fritzing will try and find something to substitute, but this is stillan error.

     Error 21: Svg file

     'Filename.svg'

     Has a different case in the file system than in the fpz file

     'filename.svg'

-	This doesn't matter on Windows as the file system is case insensitive however it does matter on Linux and probably MacOS where the file system is case sensitive and the wrong case file will not be found.
+This doesn't matter on Windows as the file system is case insensitive, however it does matter on Linux and probably MacOS where the file system is case sensitive and the wrong case file will not be found.
 Change either the fzp or the file in the file system to the same case and all will be well on all systems.
-While I could correct this in the fzp file it seems better to do it manually because it isn't clear whether the fzp file is incorrect or this particular file system is incorrect, and thus is better left to a human decision rather than a program.
+While I could correct thisin the fzp file it seems better to do it manually because it isn't clear whether the fzp file is incorrect or this particular file system is incorrect, and thus is better left to a human decision rather than a program.

     Error 22: File
     'filename.fzp'
     At line 1

     No ModuleId found in fzp file

 There isn't a moduleId in the fzp file.
 This is likely fatal as I don't think the part can load without a moduleId.
 Add a moduleId to the file (preferably export a new part to get a Fritzing approved moduleId).

     Error 23: File
     'filename.fzp'
     At line 20

     A bus is already defined, schematic parts won't work with busses

 A non empty Bus definition has already been seen.
 Fritzing won't currently support both busess and schematic parts.

     Error 24: File
     'filename'
     At line 20

     More than one copy of Tag sometag

 Tag sometag should only occur once in the fzp file and we have seen another copy of it here.

     Error 25: File
     'filename.fzp'
     At line 2

     Multiple ModuleIds found in fzp file

 There is more than one moduleId set in the fzp file (there should only be one)

     Error 26: File
     'filename.fzp'
     At line 20

     State error, expected tag tag not a view name

 There is something wrong in the fzp file (or this code).
 The tag we have doesn't match the expected state of a correct fzp file.
 Best bet is to check the format of the fzp file against a known good version, as there is probably an extra or missing line in this file.

     Error 27: File
     'filename.fzp'
     At line 20

     View name missing

 We have no viewname (iconView breadboardView schematicView pcbView) which should be present.

     Error 28: File
     'filename.fzp'
     At line 20

     Multiple view tags schematicView present, ignored

 There is more than one view of this name defined in the file when there should only be one of each.

     Error 29: File
     'filename.fzp'
     At line 20

     View tag scchematicView  not recognized (typo?)

 View tag isn't one of (iconView breadboardView schematicView pcbView) which it should be.

     Error 30: File
     'filename.fzp'
     At line 20

     No image name present

 The file name for the svg file is missing in the fzp file.

 Error 31: File